xmatters/xm-labs-easyvista/README.md

     <img src="images/edit_comm.png">
 </kbd>

-Click on **Edit Endpoints** and add the your endpoint to the list in your instace.
+Click on **Edit Endpoints** and add your endpoint to the list in your instance.

 <kbd>
     <img src="images/endpoint.png">